Table of Contents

 For more ideas on hikes the Castle and Crowsnest area pick up a copy of Andrew Nugara’s latest book (spring 2021) – Popular Day Hikes – The Castle and Crowsnest.
 I got a whole lot of new ideas from it including a couple of fall larch hikes.

-A few other things to take on this hike beside the 10 essentials include a buff for the top if its windy, lightweight but strong hiking poles and an inflatable seat cushion so you can comfortably enjoy your lunch at the top.
+A few other things to take on the Table Mountain hike beside the 10 essentials include a buff for the top if its windy, lightweight but strong hiking poles, and an inflatable seat cushion so you can comfortably enjoy your lunch at the top.

 - 5 of the Best Hikes in the Crowsnest Pass Area